Carrie Heffernan: Character profile

 Carrie's best friend in the show is Kelly Palmer (Merrin Dungey), the wife of Doug's best friend and co-worker, Deacon Palmer (Victor Williams).
-Carrie attempts to stay fit by going to the gym, tries to eat right, and often attempts to inject some unwanted "culture" into her and Doug's life by going to such things as the opera or Cirque de Soleil.
+Carrie attempts to stay fit by going to the gym, tries to eat right, and often attempts to inject some unwanted "culture" into her and Doug's life by going to such things as the opera or Cirque du Soleil.
 Doug puts up significant resistance to her cultural suggestions, oftentimes lying to her about working late or having some other commitment which precludes him from attending the boring events Carrie suggests.
-She loves expensive designer clothes and dressing well in the face of their limited incomes, and is more practical in how they spend their middle-class paycheque, such as buying a new fridge they need, or to pay a bill which is due, unlike Doug who would like to buy frivolous things such as a pet monkey, a wood-fired pizza oven or an enormous big screen TV.
+She loves expensive designer clothes and dressing well in the face of their limited incomes, but is otherwise more practical in how they spend their middle-class paycheck, such as buying a new fridge they need, or to pay a bill which is due, unlike Doug who would like to buy frivolous things such as a pet monkey, a wood-fired pizza oven or an enormous big screen TV.